 Rate Update

-Proposed Rate Increases Over the Next Three Years
+Approved Rate Increases Over the Next Three Years

 Customer Resources

-Proposed Electric Rate Changes by Rate Type
+Approved Electric Rate Changes by Rate Type

 Bill Calculator

-To estimate what your monthly bill may be under the proposed rate update, based on the usage at your home, enter your usage from a past winter month TID bill in the box below.
+To estimate what your monthly bill may be under the rate update, based on the usage at your home, enter your usage from a past winter month TID bill in the box below.

 Disclaimer: The Bill Calculator above is an estimate and only intended to be used for informational purposes.
 Actual electric bill and charges may differ from what is presented in the calculator.
 Calculator shows an estimate for a residential customer (DE), during winter billing months, who is not enrolled in TID’s Cares or Medical Rate assistance programs and who doesn’t have solar generation attached to their meter.
 The calculator does not include other applicable taxes, such as city tax.